 Sigur Rós at Wembley Arena

-People keep wondering how this band from Iceland, singing partly in Icelandic and partly in a language invented by frontman Jón “Jónsi” Þór Birgisson, managed not only to put together a consistent fanbase worldwide but also play arenas and even break the US top 10 chart with their 2012 release Valtari.
+People keep wondering how this band from Iceland, singing partly in Icelandic and partly in a language invented by frontman Jón “Jónsi” Þór Birgisson, managed not only to put together a loyal fanbase worldwide but also play arenas and even break the US top 10 chart with their 2012 release Valtari.

-The band may have lost one of their founding members Kjartan Sveinsson, but the session man who stepped in seems to be very prepared to fill in for the tours.
+The band may have lost one of their founding members Kjartan Sveinsson, but the session man who has stepped in seems to be very prepared to fill in for the tours.

 Filippo L’Astorina, the Editor

 For further information about Sigur Rós and future events visit here.